ccdcoe/CDMCS/Suricata/selks/README.md

 ```

 Note that you must modify the IP to reflect your server.
 Meaning that `http://127.0.0.1:8888/lab?token=0c7c34ada0ad6243decb1dcbb3654c1b9de2b423a10d2678` becomes `http://192.168.56.13:8888/lab?token=0c7c34ada0ad6243decb1dcbb3654c1b9de2b423a10d2678` (if using vagrant env).

+# Tasks

+* get SELKS up and running
+* set up rule server with `python3 -m http.server`
+  * set up a rule source in scirius and attach it to suricata
+* enable `tgreen/hunting` ruleset
+* import `2021-01-06-Remcos-RAT-infection`
+  * what is the malicious domain used for stage1?
+  * find the malicious EXE
+  * what is the IP used to serve it?
+* import `2021-01-05-PurpleFox-EK-and-post-infection-traffic`
+  * what is the IoC for malicious host?
+  * look into `flow` records, does anything seem strange?
+* import `2022-01-01-thru-03-server-activity-with-log4j-attempts`
+  * find encoded log4j script injection
+  * decode it